-However, it is established that during drought conditions large amounts of groundwater withdrawals (pumping) will contribute to diminished flow through the Aquifer, smaller springflow rates at Barton Springs, and associated adverse effects to some Aquifer users.
-The 2004 Sustainable Yield of the Barton Springs Segment report can be viewed at https://bseacd.org/uploads/HR_SustYield_BSEACD_report_2004_web.pdf.
+However, the 2004 Sustainable Yeild of the Barton Springs Segment report established that during drought conditions large amounts of groundwater withdrawals (pumping) will contribute to diminished flow through the Aquifer, smaller springflow rates at Barton Springs, and associated adverse effects to some Aquifer users.
+The report can be viewed at https://bseacd.org/uploads/HR SustYield BSEACD report 2004 web.pdf.
 The Aquifer and its associated spring outlets are the sole habitat of the federally-protected Barton Springs salamander (BSS) and Austin blind salamander (ABS).
 The federal Endangered Species Act prohibits the harassment or harm of the salamanders (termed "take") that may incidentally occur as a result of the effect of pumping on decreasing water levels and springflows unless exempted under a federal ITP.